Discover the past

 For a community of little over 2,000 people, Strathblane has a rich history, which has been well-covered in two previous publications.
 In 1886 the Victorian antiquarian John Guthrie Smith, who lived at Mugdock Castle, produced his gargantuan tome The Parish of Strathblane and Its Inhabitants from Early Times: A Chapter in Lennox History.
 Though often convoluted, sometimes fanciful, and focused more on landowners than social history, it is packed with fascinating and colourful detail and remains an important source.
 The second book, Strathblane 1870-1970: A Century of Change, by the late Alison Dryden, published in 2012 by Strathblane Heritage Society, fills in much of the intervening period.
 (It is available from Strathblane Heritage, price £8.50.)

 Drawing on both these sources, updated, expanded and highly illustrated essays on a number of aspects of local history have been produced for our History and Heritage Section.
 There is a brief essay on the history of the parish, followed by topics that include Blanefield Printworks, the Blane Valley Railway and the Dumbrock Bleachfields, as well as different parts of the parish, such as Netherton, Carbeth and Mugdock, arranged in alphabetical order.
 More topics will be added as they become available.
-These will include Craigallian, The Legacies of Slavery, Rob Roy, Whisky and Temperance and Strathblane Rocks! (geology).
+These will include Craigallian, The Shadow of Slavery, Rob Roy and Strathblane Rocks! (geology).
 The section on Village Activities will include material about the bowling club, youth groups, cricket, riding stables and dancing classes.
-A section on the six local men who died in World War 2 is planned for 2025, to coincide with the 80th anniversary of VE Day.
+A section on the seven local men who died in World War 2 is planned for 2025, to coincide with the 80th anniversary of VE Day.
 We are very much open to suggestions for other aspects of local history that could be covered.

 Resources & Reminiscences